EpicGames/PixelStreamingInfrastructure/new_cirrus/docs/classes/PlayerRegistry.PlayerRegistry.md

 ▸ **count**(): `number`

-Returns the total number of connected streamers.
+Gets the total number of connected players.

 #### Returns